 Where Bought: n/a

 Where Drank: home

 First Impression: Light straw yellow hue.
 Low carbonation.
-Smells mild, tart.
+Smells of crisp citrus.

-Tasting Notes: On the drier side of semi-dry.
-Light to medium bodied.
-Moderate tartness.
-Moderate to high acidity.
+Tasting Notes: Dry.
+Low carbonation.
+High tartness and acidity.
 Hints of bitterness and tannins.
 No sourness or funk.
-Notes of green apple, lemon, pineapple, and honey.
-Moderate length tart finish.
-Low to moderate apple flavor, complexity, and overall flavor intensity.
-High sessionability.
+Notes of lemon, green apple, and mineral.
+Long tart finish.
+Low apple flavor and complexity.
+Low to moderate flavor intensity.
+Moderate sessionability.